uwinelly/OsTicket-Post-Installation-Setup/README.md

 ![image](https://user-images.githubusercontent.com/129979322/235324245-50d5d5a0-a13d-4cc5-8702-3d4cafc5fa70.png)

-Go to the Admin Panel and that button will switch from "Admin Panel" to "Agent Panel".The go to Agents>Roles> Add New Role
+Go to the Admin Panel and that button will switch from "Admin Panel" to "Agent Panel".Then go to Agents>Roles> Add New Role

 ![image](https://user-images.githubusercontent.com/129979322/235324201-ddb136e8-07a8-40db-a7d5-b56eae99e94a.png)